HengLan/VastTrack/MatlabEvaluationToolkit/README.md

 ## Usage

 - Download the repository, unzip it to your computer
+- Download <a href="https://drive.google.com/file/d/14gbxoSCe31qho1IV6pXx5LI-nzpDechR/view?usp=share_link">tracking result</a>, unzip it to folder `tracking_results/` (if this is not working, use the above link)
 - Run `run_tracker_performance_evaluation.m` in Matlab to evaluate and compare different trackers

 ## Download the whole package with tracking results